terryrossi/catalog-lightsail/README.md

   - create user: `CREATE USER catalog;`
   - create password: `ALTER ROLE catalog WITH PASSWORD 'catalog'`
   - Grant priviledge to user on DB: `GRANT ALL ON DATABASE catalog TO catalog;`

-  - To load the data, use the command `psql -d news -f newsdata.sql`.

-      Here's what this command does:

-      - psql — the PostgreSQL command line program
-      - -d news — connect to the database named news which has been set up for you
-      - -f newsdata.sql — run the SQL statements in the file newsdata.sql

-        Running this command will connect to your installed database server and execute the SQL commands in the downloaded file, creating tables and populating them with data.

-        #### Structure of the Database:

-          - Database Name: `news`

-            The database includes three tables:

-            - The `authors` table includes information about the authors of articles.
-            - The `articles` table includes the articles themselves.
-            - The `log` table includes one entry for each time a user has accessed the site.

-        #### The connection to the Database:

-          - You'll want to use the psycopg2 Python module to connect your program to the database.

-            For instance:  `db=psycopg2.connect("dbname=news")`

 ## Deployment: